-Traditionally-taught Ashtangis are encouraged to practice six days a week and take one day off to rest.
-Practicing full primary or intermediate series can take 90 to 120 minutes.
-Some people I know practice for an hour or less.
+Ashtangis that follow the yoga traditions strictly are encouraged to practice six days a week and take one day off to rest.
+Practicing full primary or intermediate series can take up to 1.5 to 2 hours.
+But I know some very dedicated yogis who practice for an hour or less.
 Some days I practice for five minutes.
-It all counts as practice.

-3. Schedule your yoga practice
+3. Schedule it.

-4. Layout your yoga clothes, mat, etc.
+4. Layout your yoga clothes and mat.

 This is especially true if you’re practicing early in the morning.
-Make it easy on yourself and anyone else who lives with you and lay out your gear the night before.
-This way you won’t have to tiptoe back into a dark bedroom and try not to make noise as rifle through your drawers to find your favorite top when you’re sleepy and uncoordinated (can you tell I’m speaking from experience?)
+Make it easy on yourself and anyone else who lives with you and layout your gear the night before.
+This way you won’t have to tiptoe back into a dark bedroom and try not to make noise as rifle through your drawers to find your favorite top when you’re sleepy and uncoordinated (can you tell I’m speaking from experience?!)

-5. Prepare your practice space
+5. Prepare your space.

-6. Stick to your practice schedule
+6. Stick to your schedule.

 Try it out for a week, or a month or even a season.
 Studio pricing helps by offering financial incentives: unlimited monthly yoga for a flat rate or passes that expire three or six months after purchase.
 This is a great motivator for regular practice!

-7. Adjust your schedule as needed
+7. Adjust your schedule as needed.

 If you try out your schedule for a week and it works, yay and keep going!
 If you need to adjust your schedule and practice for three rather than four days a week, for example, no problem.

-9. Find a yoga teacher
+9. Find a teacher.

-10. Reward yourself for practicing yoga
+10. Reward yourself for practicing.

 Come practice with me!